 Both Glycine and Taurine are GABA receptor agonists, which means they improve your brain’s sensitivity to circulating GABA.
 Glycine functions as a neurotransmitter independent of its link with GABA, and it also regulates B12 and folate in the methylation cycle.
 Dosing with about 3g of GABA before bedtime improves your sleep, and people with epilepsy and schizophrenia are either deficient in glycine or can’t metabolize it correctly.

 Taurine is very similar to an amino acid, and works through channels that are similar but not identical to glycine, making them complimentary to one another.
-In large doses it promotes sleep and reduces locomotor function, 7 and taurine’s sedative effect on your nervous system is so strong that some argue that it should be considered a neurotransmitter.
+In large doses it promotes sleep and reduces locomotor function, [footnote]a careful reader would note that this paper is done on fruit flies and not humans.
+Kudos for paying attention.
+However, the basic sleep/wake mechanisms are actually very similar between fruit flies and humans (and the rest of the biological kingdom) so the basic effect should hold. [/footnote] and taurine’s sedative effect on your nervous system is so strong that some argue that it should be considered a neurotransmitter.

 What’s ironic is that taurine is usually put in energy drinks and workout mixes, not anti-anxiety concoctions.
 That’s because taurine reduces the side effects of caffeine, which allows people to drink more energy drinks without feeling anything funny.